-2020 marks the twentieth anniversary of Rucus Studio.
+2020 marked the twentieth anniversary of Rucus Studio.
 I would never have imagined in my wildest dreams I'd be able to continue making a living doing what I love for this long.

 top hat to say "hello."
 This mysterious space is actually the basement studio of Scott Smith, creator, and mastermind of Rucus Studio.

-Halloween and Christmas is a year-round business for Rucus Studio.
+Halloween & Christmas is a year-round affair at Rucus Studio.

-Even in the dead of winter, you can find Smith sketching or sculpting new works for the coming year.
-His shop is an organized sort of chaos; body parts clustered on the work table, bins overflowing with trims and found objects to be added to characters, and old fabrics somewhat sorted by colors.
+His studio is an organized sort of chaos; body parts clustered on the work table, bins overflowing with trims and found objects, and old fabrics somewhat sorted by colors or season.
 It can be overwhelming for most, but he claims that being amongst all the materials helps to keep the ideas flowing.
-“I work slow and easily fall prey to getting caught up in the smallest of details.
-I enjoy the process of revealing the stories behind the characters and couldn't imagine working any other way."
+“I work slow and easily fall prey to losing myself in the smallest of details in hopes of revealing a character's story."